 Most health insurance companies view any type of breast enhancement as purely cosmetic, and won’t cover the costs associated with the primary surgery or any necessary revisions.
 However, you should always check with your insurance provider just to make sure.
 Dr. Koehler and his staff are happy to answer any questions you may have about cosmetic surgery pricing and help you fully understand the costs associated with your revision surgery.

 Should I visit my original breast augmentation surgeon to perform my revision?

 Breast augmentation and breast implant revision, while related, can require very different skill sets.
 Dr. Koehler would encourage patients to seek the counsel of their original surgeon however, not every surgeon performing augmentation procedures will have the necessary knowledge base and understanding of the unique considerations that have to be accounted for in revision surgery.
 For the best breast implant revision results, be sure to schedule your surgery with a cosmetic surgeon who is well-versed in all types of implant revision.

 How will my breasts look after revision surgery?

 The common saying in cosmetic surgery is to expect improvement rather than perfection, and this is especially true for revision surgery.
 While the goal is always to help you feel and look your best, factors such as existing scar tissue, your natural anatomy and your personal goals for surgery all play a role in your final results.
-Dr. Koehler offers 3D imaging so you can better visualize how changes in your breast appearance will affect your overall look.
 Please feel free to visit our photo gallery to see images of women who have undergone implant revision for some examples of real patient results to get a better idea of what may be possible for you.